-NSW Electoral Commissioner, John Schmidt said nominations should be lodged as soon as
+NSW Electoral Commissioner, John Schmidt said nominations should be lodged as soon as possible.

-Prospective candidates can find information about election processes and their obligations by following the 'Six steps to being a candidate' available on our website v.gov.au or by calling the NSW Electoral Commission's candidate helpdesk on 1300 022 011.
+Prospective candidates can find information about election processes and their obligations by following the 'Six steps to being a candidate' available on our website.

-Incomplete nominations or nominations received after 12 midday on Wednesday, 29 June cannot be accepted.
+cannot be accepted.
 Any corrections or additions to a nomination must also be completed by this time."